sascha2schroeder/popEye/README.md

 ## Use

+Links to a series of short video tutorial demonstrating how to set up and analyze your data using popEye will **soon** provided here.

 Some short comments about the text assignment process in `popEye`can be found [here](materials/Assign.md).

 A short introduction explaining how to use popEye to preprocess your data can be found [here](materials/Preprocessing.md).